Home | Send Feedback

 Git information

-Next, we are going one step further and also expose Git information.
+Next, we will go one step further and also expose Git information.
 For this, I install the simpleGit package.
-A very convenient library if you need to run Git commands from Node.js applications.
+It is a very convenient library if you need to run Git commands from Node.js applications.

 npm install simpleGit -D